Skip to main content

 Masami Teraoka and Patrick Nagatani bring the human form together with food to draw attention to social issues such as the impact of the West and consumerism on Japan.
 In each of their works, the hamburger becomes a metaphor for the ways in which culture and tradition are being threatened.

 Emi Ozawa departs from subjects of the natural world and the human form constructing geometric designs that are playful.
 Her painted wood wall sculptures explore color, line, and shadow.
-For each of the larger sculptures, she creates an elaborate model with paper.
+For each of the larger sculptures, she created an elaborate model with paper.
 Big Orange Bite is an example of the intricate process, precision, and craftsmanship that defines Ozawa’s studio practice.

-The wide-ranging selection of art in this exhibit is drawn from the Albuquerque Museum’s permanent collection of works on paper, and includes artists who lived solely in Japan, immigrants to the US, and natural-born American citizens of Japanese ancestry.
+The wide-ranging selection of art in this exhibit was drawn from the Albuquerque Museum’s permanent collection of works on paper, and includes artists who lived solely in Japan, immigrants to the US, and natural-born American citizens of Japanese ancestry.